microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Microsoft.Graph.Beta.Security.md

 ### [New-MgBetaSecurityCaseEdiscoveryCase](New-MgBetaSecurityCaseEdiscoveryCase.md)
 Create a new ediscoveryCase object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseCustodian](New-MgBetaSecurityCaseEdiscoveryCaseCustodian.md)
 Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseCustodianSiteSource](New-MgBetaSecurityCaseEdiscoveryCaseCustodianSiteSource.md)
 Create a new siteSource object associated with an eDiscovery custodian.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseCustodianUnifiedGroupSource](New-MgBetaSecurityCaseEdiscoveryCaseCustodianUnifiedGroupSource.md)
 Create a new unifiedGroupSource object associated with an eDiscovery custodian.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseCustodianUserSource](New-MgBetaSecurityCaseEdiscoveryCaseCustodianUserSource.md)
 Create a new userSource object associated with an eDiscovery custodian.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseLegalHold](New-MgBetaSecurityCaseEdiscoveryCaseLegalHold.md)
 Create a new ediscoveryHoldPolicy object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseLegalHoldSiteSource](New-MgBetaSecurityCaseEdiscoveryCaseLegalHoldSiteSource.md)
 Create a new siteSource object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseLegalHoldUserSource](New-MgBetaSecurityCaseEdiscoveryCaseLegalHoldUserSource.md)
 Create a new userSource object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseNoncustodialDataSource](New-MgBetaSecurityCaseEdiscoveryCaseNoncustodialDataSource.md)
 Create a new ediscoveryNoncustodialDataSource object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseOperation](New-MgBetaSecurityCaseEdiscoveryCaseOperation.md)
 Create new navigation property to operations for security

 ### [New-MgBetaSecurityCaseEdiscoveryCaseReviewSet](New-MgBetaSecurityCaseEdiscoveryCaseReviewSet.md)
 Create a new ediscoveryReviewSet object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseReviewSetFile](New-MgBetaSecurityCaseEdiscoveryCaseReviewSetFile.md)
 Create new navigation property to files for security

 ### [New-MgBetaSecurityCaseEdiscoveryCaseReviewSetQuery](New-MgBetaSecurityCaseEdiscoveryCaseReviewSetQuery.md)
 Create a new ediscoveryReviewSetQuery object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseSearch](New-MgBetaSecurityCaseEdiscoveryCaseSearch.md)
 Create a new ediscoverySearch object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseSearchAdditionalSource](New-MgBetaSecurityCaseEdiscoveryCaseSearchAdditionalSource.md)
 Create a new additional source associated with an eDiscovery search.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCaseEdiscoveryCaseTag](New-MgBetaSecurityCaseEdiscoveryCaseTag.md)
 Create a new ediscoveryReviewTag object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaSecurityCloudAppSecurityProfile](New-MgBetaSecurityCloudAppSecurityProfile.md)
 Create new navigation property to cloudAppSecurityProfiles for security